 If you are developing your own custom application, your application can use the standard APIs supported by the Luna SA HSM, including PKCS#11, Microsoft CAPI/CNG and Java JCA/JCE (Java Cryptography Architecture/Java Cryptography Extensions).
 The SafeNet documentation provides a complete list of supported APIs.
-Please refer to the CloudHSM Getting Started Guide for code samples and help with getting started.
+Please refer to the CloudHSM User Guide for code samples and help with getting started.

 Q: Can I use CloudHSM to store keys or encrypt data used by other AWS services?

 Yes.
 You can write custom applications and integrate them with CloudHSM, or you can leverage one of the third party encryption solutions available from AWS Technology Partners.
 Examples include EBS volume encryption and S3 object encryption and key management.
-Please see the CloudHSM Getting Started Guide for a list of supported applications and links to technical application notes that describe third party solutions that work with CloudHSM.
+Please see the CloudHSM User Guide for a list of supported applications and links to technical application notes that describe third party solutions that work with CloudHSM.

-Q: Can other AWS services use CloudHSM to store and manage keys (for example Amazon S3, Amazon RDS or Amazon Redshift)?
+Q: Can other AWS services use CloudHSM to store and manage keys (for example Amazon S3 or Amazon Redshift)?

 Amazon Relational Database Service (RDS) for Oracle Database and Amazon Redshift can be configured to store master keys in CloudHSM instances.
 Please refer to the relevant Amazon RDS documentation or Amazon Redshift documentation for more details.
-Over time we plan to further integrate CloudHSM with other AWS services.
+Over time we may integrate CloudHSM with other AWS services.
 If this is of interest to you, please let us know.

 Q: Where is CloudHSM available?

 CloudHSM is available today in the US East (Northern Virginia), US West (Oregon), EU (Ireland), EU (Frankfurt), Asia Pacific (Sydney), Asia Pacific (Singapore) and Asia Pacific (Sydney) regions.
 If you are interested in using CloudHSM in any other regions, please Contact Us.
 You can find availability information for AWS services on the AWS Products and Services by Region page.

 Q: How do I get started with CloudHSM?